tjworks/tapdata-docs-en/docs/cloud/user-guide/connect-database/beta/connect-bigquery.md

    * **Connection name**: Fill in a unique name that has business significance.
    * **Connection type**: Currently only supported as a**Target**.
-   * **Service Account(JSON)**: Open the key file you downloaded in preparation with a text editor, copy and paste it into the text box.
+   * **Service Account(JSON)**: Open the key file that you have downloaded in advance using a text editor.
+Copy the content of the file and paste it into the text box provided.
    * **Table Set ID**: Select a dataset that already exists in BigQuery.
    * **Agent settings**: Defaults to **Platform automatic allocation**, you can also manually specify an agent.